Park Kyu-hyun

-Park Kyu-hyun (박규현; born 14 April 2001) is a South Korean professional footballer who plays as a left-back for 3.
-Liga club Dynamo Dresden, on loan from Werder Bremen.
+Park Kyu-hyun (박규현; born 14 April 2001) is a South Korean professional footballer who plays as a left-back for K League 1 club Daejeon Hana Citizen.

 Career

 Park started his career with German Bundesliga side Werder Bremen.
 In 2022, he was sent on loan to Dynamo Dresden in the German third tier.
 On 23 July 2022, Park debuted for Dynamo Dresden during a 4–3 loss to 1860 Munich.

+On 2 June 2023, Park signed for Dynamo Dresden on a permanent basis on a three-year deal.

+On 16 December 2024, Dynamo Dresden announced Park's departure for Daejeon Hana Citizen, effective 1 January 2025.